EMSL-Computing/BASALT-Schema/src/docs/analysis-api-datamodel-planning.md

 ## Campaign Data Integration
 ### Overview
 Four one-year campaigns with shared analytical protocols.
-Campaigns use a dimensional table approach (not enums) for flexibility and manual data control.
+Campaigns use a dimensional table approach (not enums) for flexibility and manual data control (Conrad's suggestion).

 #### Key Thoughts